 Life Groups are where we encourage each other spiritually to grow and apply faith to life.
 They are a key part of our community life at Shore Grace.
 Click here to find out more about our life groups.

-Young Adults Connect: Mondays 7:30 pm, Greenhithe
+Young Adults Connect: Thursday 7:30 pm, Greenhithe

 Contact: Tom Yates

-Evening of Prayer: Wednesdays 7:30pm, Greenhithe
+Evening of Prayer: Tuesday 1pm, Greenhithe

 Talk N’ Pray Walk: Fridays 8 am, Greenhithe